pguyot/arm-runner-action/README.md

 For example, to use `ksh93` as shell, set `shell` to `ksh93` and `shell_package` to `ksh`.

+#### `user`

+User to run commands within the image.
+It must exists.
+By default, commands are run with user 0 (root).
+Unless you are using `systemd-nspawn`, you can also specify the group with the `user:group` syntax.

 #### `exit_on_fail`

 Exit immediately if a command exits with a non-zero status.
 Default is to exit.